-Right-of-use assets impairment of \$3.7 million in Q2 Fiscal 2025 includes the impairment of the pre-licensure campus leases in Nashville and Tampa.
+In Q3 Fiscal 2024, the Company recorded a right-of-use assets impairment of \$0.1 million, which includes the partial impairment of the pre-licensure campus lease in Austin.
 The impairment is the result of the fact that AU is no longer able to utilize space for BSN Pre-licensure operations due to the completion of the teach-out.